pawwapawa/ByteSprout/README.md

 - Potential device malfunction or boot issues

 Use the official OTA update process for purchased devices, or proceed with custom firmware only if you understand the risks and have development experience.

-> **⚠️ Important**: Before contributing, forking, and or using this project commercially, please read our [Legal & Contributing Guidelines](CONTRIBUTING.md).

 ## Features